Chicago: Parks and greenspace

-Buckingham Fountain is located in Grant Park in the Loop.
+Buckingham Fountain is in Grant Park in the Loop.

 When Chicago was incorporated in 1837, it chose the motto Urbs in Horto, a Latin phrase which means "City in a Garden".
 Today, the Chicago Park District consists of more than 570 parks with over 8000 acre of municipal parkland.
 There are 31 sand beaches, a plethora of museums, two world-class conservatories, and 50 nature areas.
 Lincoln Park, the largest of the city's parks, covers 1200 acre and has over 20 million visitors each year, making it third in the number of visitors after Central Park in New York City, and the National Mall and Memorial Parks in Washington, D.C.

 There is a historic boulevard system, a network of wide, tree-lined boulevards which connect a number of Chicago parks.
 The boulevards and the parks were authorized by the Illinois legislature in 1869.
 A number of Chicago neighborhoods emerged along these roadways in the 19th century.
 The building of the boulevard system continued intermittently until 1942.
 It includes nineteen boulevards, eight parks, and six squares, along twenty-six miles of interconnected streets.
 The Chicago Park Boulevard System Historic District was listed on the National Register of Historic Places in 2018.

 With berths for more than 6,000 boats, the Chicago Park District operates the nation's largest municipal harbor system.
 In addition to ongoing beautification and renewal projects for the existing parks, a number of new parks have been added in recent years, such as the Ping Tom Memorial Park in Chinatown, DuSable Park on the Near North Side, and most notably, Millennium Park, which is in the northwestern corner of one of Chicago's oldest parks, Grant Park in the Chicago Loop.

 The wealth of greenspace afforded by Chicago's parks is further augmented by the Cook County Forest Preserves, a network of open spaces containing forest, prairie, wetland, streams, and lakes that are set aside as natural areas which lie along the city's outskirts, including both the Chicago Botanic Garden in Glencoe and the Brookfield Zoo in Brookfield.
 Washington Park is also one of the city's biggest parks; covering nearly 400 acres.
 The park is listed on the National Register of Historic Places listings in South Side Chicago.